 This course is a continuation of PHY 1140.
+Prerequisite: Approval of department head

 PHY 1160 DIRECTED STUDY III

 This course is a continuation of PHY 1150.
 Prerequisite: Approval of department head

 PHYSICAL SCIENCES

 PSC 1010 PHYSICAL SCIENCE I

 Begins an overview of the physical sciences which covers the basic principles of physics, chemistry, astronomy, meteorology, and geology.
 Topics include Newton's Law of Motion, the structure of matter, topics in applied physics, basic and applied electricity and magnetism, wave motion, sound, electromagnetic waves, and basic optics.
 This course may not transfer without the associated laboratory.